ttauveron/terraform-move-helper/README.md

 - Manually determining which destroyed resources match which created resources and writing the `terraform state mv` commands for each pair can be tedious and error-prone.

 **Solution:**
-**terraform-move-helper** automates this process by:
+**terraform-move-helper** helps with this process by:
 1. **Parsing the Terraform plan** to find resources that are being destroyed and created.
-2. **Matching destroyed resources with created resources** using heuristics (like attribute and name similarity).
+2. **Matching destroyed resources with created resources** using state-first heuristics and confidence checks.
-3. **Generating `terraform state mv` commands** to move the state from the old resource to the new one, preventing unnecessary destruction and recreation of resources.
+3. **Generating `terraform state mv` commands** for accepted matches, so you can review and run them manually.

 ---